Rates, discounts and monetary transactions

 350

-Grandchild legacy.
+Grandchild bequest.

-A "grandchild legacy" is a monetary bequest, often equal to the inheritance tax exemption (€21,282 per grandchild in 2021).
+A 'grandchild bequest' is a monetary bequest, often equal to the exemption for inheritance tax.
 This applies to all current and future grandchildren.
-A bequest is paid out before the (other) heirs receive their share.
-Therefore, the grandchild legacy deducts from the inheritance of the heirs (your children).
+A bequest is paid out before the (other) heirs receive their share of the inheritance.
+The grandchild bequest is therefore at the expense of the inheritance of the heirs (your children).

-If your children inherit more than their tax-free allowance (€21,282 per child in 2021), they will pay 10% or 20% inheritance tax on the excess.
-If you leave a sum to your grandchildren, this will be deducted from your children's inheritance, meaning they will owe less inheritance tax overall.
+If your children inherit more than their exemption, they will pay 10% or 20% inheritance tax on the excess.
+Are you leaving your grandchildren an amount?
+Then this will be at the expense of your children's inheritance, which means that they will owe less inheritance tax on balance.

 Grandchildren can receive an exempt amount from each grandparent.
-By including the bequest in both wills, the exemption can be used twice.
+By including the bequest in both wills, the exemption can therefore be used twice.

 Testator